TheFeministSoftwareFoundation/C-plus-Equality/README.md

 Logic Operands
 --------------

-* The use of mathematical operands such as &lt; and &gt; to denote "greater or less than" are very sexist, and affirm unequal states between objects, logical statements, numbers, and feelings.
+* The use of mathematical operands such as < and > to denote "greater or less than" are very sexist, and affirm unequal states between objects, logical statements, numbers, and feelings.
 * These should be replaced by the stats neutral operands / and \, and when you're not sure if it's a sequential plus or minus, it should use the operand | to denote it could go either way.
 * Equality between two variables is denoted by ==.
 Since everyone is equal (with the exception of cishet men, who are already excluded as per the license), this always evaluates to true.
 * When evaluating expressions, * and / are no longer privileged over + and -.
 Rather, each previous use of each operator is counted, and expressions are evaluated based on which ones have been used the least up until that point.